First, we talk.

-First, we talk.
-Send us an email at firstname.lastname@example.org and tell us what you’re working on.
-No need for a lot of detail—just some words about your thing and how you see us helping.
+Send us an email at email@example.com and tell us what you’re working on.
+No need for a lot of detail—just some words about your thing, what it is, how it’s different than everything before it, and how you see us helping.
 We love email and we’ll get back to you quicker than you’d expect.

 So we’ve talked, and we like each other and we like the idea of potentially working together.
-What happens next is we’ll write up what’s called a treatment.
-This is a short piece of text—usually less than a page—where we describe to you how we see the video.
-What’s the concept, and what resources we will need to achieve it.
+What happens next is we’ll spend some time developing and writing up what’s called a treatment.
+This usually takes the form of a short piece of text—usually less than a page—where we describe to you how we see the video.
+What’s the concept, why we know it’s the best idea, and what resources we will need to achieve it.
+Sometimes, it makes most sense that we get some money for this part, which is called the “creative engagement” and means we’re not writing on spec, or “for free”.
+When we move forward to the project phase, that money gets absorbed into the rest of the cost because we’re nice people.

 Speaking of time, how long does a video take?
-This is the most common question—so common that we’ve come up with a standard answer: on average, a video will take approximately 6-8 weeks from inception of the idea to final delivery.
-Of course, this number can vary, and if you’re in a super rush and your product is incredible and you’re launching it in 4 weeks and you have a lot of money, then we can probably talk.
+This is the second-most common question—so common that we’ve come up with a standard answer: on average, a video will take approximately 8-12 weeks from inception of the idea to final delivery.
+Of course, this number can vary, and if you’re in a super rush and your product is incredible and you’re launching it in 6 weeks and you have a lot of money, then we can probably talk.
 But the age-old equation of fast/cheap/good applies.
 So give us some time to make it right.

 Speaking of money, how much does a video cost?
 One million dollars.

-2. Big corporations.
-We do fewer of these, but we enjoy them all the same because there are resources to do things correctly without squeezing the rates of the many talented people who work with us, and because big companies have been known to innovate just as well as smaller, more agile ones.
+3. Big corporations.
+We’re doing more and more of these lately.
+Sometimes for web, sometimes even for TV!
+They can be fun because there are resources to do things correctly—to make things look amazing, without squeezing the rates of the many talented people who work with us, and because big companies have been known to innovate just as well as smaller, more agile ones.
+Some of our favorite clients have been enormous brands that respect the creative and know what it takes to make great things and have giant bags of money.
 These videos cost three dollar signs. $$$

 What do you get for your dollars?
 Good question.
 We basically act as a creative agency and a production facility in one, so we almost always write the videos we make.
 We love that we can be a part of the whole process from beginning to end.
-We shape the concept and put all the finishing touches on, including the music and the naming of the files that you upload to the web.
-Everything.
+We shape the concept and put all the finishing touches on, including the editing, visual effects, music and everything.
 When we quote you an amount of money for the work, that amount is all-inclusive.
-Generally, we like a deposit of half that amount to get going, so we’re not out-of-pocket for the shoot, and we’ll collect the rest when we deliver.
+Generally, we like a deposit to get going, so we’re not out-of-pocket for the shoot.
+Then we collect some when we go into post-production, and then the rest when we deliver.
 Standard stuff.

 When we make a video for you, the assets we create belong to you, and are yours to use as you see fit, although we should agree in advance on where your video is intended to be seen.
 That is to say, if you plan to buy air time and broadcast the video on TV as a commercial, we should know this at the beginning because the people who make and appear in TV commercials work for different rates than people who make video for the web.
 But as long as we know, you’re golden.

 Why do our videos cost more money than you were expecting (or less, or exactly the same as)?
 Interesting question.
-It’s easy to assume that behind the camera is one guy pressing the record button and another guy holding a microphone.
-If you look at the pictures we’ve scattered throughout this page, you’ll see that that’s not the case.
-In fact, it takes a great deal of skill, taste, and labor to do things well.
+It’s easy to assume that making good videos is easier than it looks.
+But in fact, it takes a great deal of skill, taste, and labor to do things well.
 So you can rest assured that not only do we tend to achieve production values comparable to the TV and film industries on tight budgets, the right amount of your money will end up on screen, where it’s supposed to be.
 We operate like a lean startup, and that spirit pervades our work.

 Whose work?
 Who makes the videos?
 Great question.
 Adam Lisagor founded the company and he directs a lot of them.
 But he also works with a small handful of supremely talented filmmakers who direct them as well, while he creatively oversees the process and makes sure everything is up to a certain standard.
 By operating as a creative studio, we’re able to work with a larger number of clients doing neat things because there are a lot of you out there and we love to work with you.